Studying and professional sports

 The NOC*NSF describes top sportsmen as those who compete in competitions at the highest level (i.e. European and World Championships, Olympic and Para-Olympic Games).
 The NOC*NSF ascribes sportsmen a status, such as: A or B status or that of "High Potential".
 Sportsmen with an A or B status are those who ended up in the top 8 or 16 at a World Championships or Olympic Games.
 In principle this relates to individual sportsmen, but you can also get this sort of status in a team sport.

-In addition to these categories, The Hague University has added the category "national and international top sportsmen" for those who do not have the abovementioned status but who may nevertheless be eligible for certain facilities.
+In addition to these categories, The Hague University of Applied Sciences has added the category "national and international top sportsmen" for those who do not have the abovementioned status but who may nevertheless be eligible for certain facilities.
 They are at least sportsmen who are involved in sports at the highest national level, such as eredivisie (top league) or first division of a sports association recognized by the NOC*NSF.
 They must devote at least 15 hours (on average) per week to their sports.

 How can I apply?